zzdglz/OOP_QA/Lecture-2.md

 		class B
 		{
 		public:
-			int g(A* p){return p->x;}
+			int g(A* p) { return p->x; }
 		}

 ##	Inline
-#### 10. Please try to define some inline functions in Problems No. 1 with keyword inline.
+#### 10. Please define an inline function in Problems No. 1 with keyword **inline**.
 It is suggested to add a header file.

 	//In header file:
 	class Computer {
-	  int computer_size;
+	    int computer_size_;
+	public:
 	    void set_size(int);
 	};
 ###
 	//In source file:
-	inline void Computer::set_size(int _size){
+	inline void Computer::set_size(int _size) {
-	  computer_size = _size;
+	  computer_size_ = _size;
 	}

 #### 11. What is the real meaning of inline functions?
 When and where should we use keyword inline?

-The keyword **inline** is an optimizing indicator for the compiler, which indicates that the compiler may optimize the function as an inline function.
-However, the inline indicator is not compulsive.
-The compiler may optimize any function without the inline indicator as an inline function, and may treat any inline function as an ordinary function with function call.
+- The keyword **inline** is an optimizing indicator for the compiler, which indicates that the compiler may optimize the function as an inline function.
+However, the inline indicator is not compulsive (强制的).
+The compiler may optimize any function without the inline indicator as an inline function, and may treat any inline function as an ordinary function with function call overhead.
+When a function is treated as inline by the compiler, the function calls will be replaced by the function body of the inline function, so that the function call overhead will be eliminated.
-事实上，inline关键字的真正用途是规避ODR(one definition rule)的规则。被inline标记的函数可以在不同的编译单元中重复多次而不会产生redefinition错误。static标记的函数也有类似的作用，但是static标记的函数会为每个编译单元都生成一个实体，而inline标记的函数在所有编译单元中为同一个实体(It has the same address in every translation unit)。简单的来说，inline函数很适合在头文件中定义。
+- As a side effect, the inline keyword avoids the ODR (one definition rule).
+An inline function can be defined in different source files without causing the redefinition error.
+So the definition of an inline function can be put in the header file.
+Similarly, **static** also avoids the ODR.

 - Advantages:
-  - Comparing with normal functions: they are function-like macros and after compilation is written into the code, thus faster than other functions.
-  - supports type checking, debugging, etc.
+  - Inline functions are better than function-like macros.
+After compilation, there are no function all overhead for inline functions.
+Therefore, calls to inline functions are faster than that for ordinary functions.
+  - Inline functions support type checking and debugging.
-  - can be used as member functions.
+  - Both ordinary and member functions can be set as inline.
 - When to use:
-  - simple functions which are used many times.
+  - Simple functions which are used many times.
-  - better without any looping.
+  - Better without any looping.
-  - the addresses of the functions are not used.
+  - The address of the function is not used.
-  - Because that inline funtions simply replace the function call by code, so it's OK if we use inline on some "small" functions in order to accelerate the program.
-However, abused keyword inline will make the code long and thus make compilation longer, and may also reduce running speed
+  - Because inline funtions simply replace the function call by code, so it is OK if we use inline on some "small" functions in order to accelerate the program.
+However, abused keyword inline will make the code long and thus make compilation longer.
+This may also reduce running speed.
-- How to use: (coding style)
-  - a)	put definitions into headers.

-#### 12. Please try to explain the implementation of inline functions (内联函数的实现) in compiler, and explain the reason for the advantages of inline functions.
+#### 12. Please try to explain the implementation of inline functions (内联函数的实现) in compiler, and explain the reason for runtime reduction of inline functions.

-- The compiler will copy the code of inline function to where it is called.
+- The compiler will copy the code of inline function to where the function is called.
-- reason:
+- Reason:
-  - inline function save time because inline can yield less code than the function call preamble and return.
+  - No function call overhead, and with better safety than function-like macros.
+Inline functions save runtime because inline can generate less code without the function call, which needs to store local parameters before function call and restore the parameters after return.
-  - No function call overhead, and with more safety.
-Because of it expand everywhere it called so that definition is needed forward, so that there can't be called overhead.
-- Keyword inline send compiler a request to make this function inline.
-However, this request may be ignored by compiler.

 ##	Header guarding
-#### 13. Please give an example of header guarding using preprocessor directives (预编译命令) “#ifndef … #define …#endif”, and try to explain the possible compiling errors without them.
+#### 13. Please give an example of header guarding using preprocessor directives (预编译命令) "#ifndef XXX #define XXX ... #endif", and try to explain the possible compiling errors without them.

-	/* in computer.h */
+	/* computer.h */
 	#ifndef COMPUTER_H
 	#define COMPUTER_H
 	class computer {